 I’m going to a food swap today!
 A food swap is an event where people bring homemade goodies including homegrown fruits, vegetables and herbs, or like me, bring snacks and desserts.
 It is a great little event where there are lots of food samples to taste and goodies to swap for.
 The last time Steve and I went, we came home with tons of preserves, herbs and sweets.

-I decided this time I would bring one of my all time favorite snacks.
-I came up with the recipe years ago when I was eating some store bought caramel corn and added some chili powder on a whim.
+I came up with the recipe years ago when I was eating some store-bought caramel corn and added some chili powder on a whim.
 It tasted so good that I almost never make regular popcorn anymore.
 I always make chili caramel popcorn.

 - 2 cups sugar